odoo/documentation/accounting/bank/setup/foreign_currency.rst

 .. image:: media/foreign02.png
    :align: center

-Once you save this bank account, Odoo will create all the documents for
+Once you save this bank account, Twenty20 will create all the documents for
 you:

 - An account in the trial balance